Skip to main navigation Skip to search Skip to main content

 Biography

-As an Associate Professor, Lynette is an experienced academic with a track record of successful senior leadership in departmental (Head of Subject; Deputy Head of Department), faculty (Director of Access and Participation) and university wide (Interim Dean of Apprentices) roles.
-Her expertise is underlined by the award of Principal Fellow of the Higher Education Academy in 2023.
+Lynette is an Associate Professor with an established track record of senior academic leadership across departmental, faculty, and institutional levels.
+She has held key roles including Head of Subject, Deputy Head of Department, Director of Access and Participation, and Interim Dean of Apprentices.
+Her leadership expertise is recognised through the award of Principal Fellow of the Higher Education Academy (PFHEA) in 2023.

-As Interim Dean of Apprentices between November 2023 and January 2025, Lynette joined the university senior executive leadership team with responsibility for the apprenticeship portfolio of 31 programmes spanning all four faculties.
-The portfolio is complex and subject to rigorous internal and external governance, including by the DfE and Education and Skills Funding Agency.
-During her tenure, the portfolio underwent a full Ofsted inspection with the outcome of Good, and Lynette was pivotal in developing and implementing the Post-Inspection Action Plan which brought about improvements to regulatory compliance and enhancements to the student journey.
+As Interim Dean of Apprentices (November 2023 – January 2025), Lynette was a member of the University’s senior executive leadership team with strategic responsibility for a complex apprenticeship portfolio of 31 programmes spanning all four faculties.
+This portfolio operates within a highly regulated environment, subject to oversight by the Department for Education (DfE) and the Education and Skills Funding Agency (ESFA).
+During her tenure, the portfolio underwent a full Ofsted inspection, achieving a rating of Good.
+Lynette played a pivotal role in leading the institutional response, including the development and implementation of a comprehensive Post-Inspection Action Plan, which strengthened regulatory compliance and enhanced the student experience across apprenticeship provision.

-Lynette’s work in education is both underpinned by and aligned to her professional background in nursing and health visiting and she retains current registration with the Nursing and Midwifery Council.
+Lynette’s academic work is grounded in her professional background in nursing and health visiting, and she maintains current registration with the Nursing and Midwifery Council (NMC).

 Education/Academic qualification